inpsyde/php-coding-standards/README.md

 -------------

-## Templates Rules
+## Template Rules

-InpsydeTemplates ruleset extends Inpsyde ruleset apart from several rules that doesn't make sense in the templating context.
-Several template-specific sniffs are added.
+The `InpsydeTemplates` ruleset extends the standard `Inpsyde` ruleset with some template-specific sniffs while disabling some rules that are not useful in templating context.

-The recommended way of using InpsydeTemplates ruleset:
+The recommended way to use the `InpsydeTemplates` ruleset is as follows:

 ```xml
 <ruleset>